Space law: Early developments

 At Caltech in 1942 Theodore von Kármán and other rocket scientists banded together to form Aerojet rocket company with the help of lawyer Andrew G. Haley.
 To toast the new corporation, Kármán said, "Now, Andy, we will make the rockets—you must make the corporation and obtain the money.
 Later on, you will have to see that we behave well in outer space. ...
 After all, we are the scientists but you are the lawyer, and you must tell us how to behave ourselves according to law and to safeguard our innocence."
-Indeed, twenty years later Haley published the fundamental textbook, Space Law and Government.
+Indeed, twenty years later, Haley published the fundamental textbook, Space Law and Government.

 Beginning in 1957 with the Space Race, nations began discussing systems to ensure the peaceful use of outer space.
-Bilateral discussions between the United States and USSR in 1958 resulted in the presentation of issues to the UN for debate.
+Bilateral discussions between the United States and the USSR in 1958 resulted in the presentation of issues to the UN for debate.
 In 1959, the UN created the Committee on the Peaceful Uses of Outer Space (COPUOS).
 COPUOS in turn created two subcommittees, the Scientific and Technical Subcommittee and the Legal Subcommittee.
 The COPUOS Legal Subcommittee has been a primary forum for discussion and negotiation of international agreements relating to outer space.

-In 1960 the International Astronautical Congress met in Stockholm and heard several submissions including a survey of legal opinion on extraterrestrial jurisdiction by Andrew G. Haley.
+In 1960, the International Astronautical Congress met in Stockholm and heard several submissions including a survey of legal opinion on extraterrestrial jurisdiction by Andrew G. Haley.

 Starting in 1961, the General Assembly Resolution 1721 (XVI) and later 1802 (XVII), both titled "International Cooperation in the Peaceful Uses of Outer Space", and Resolution 1962 (XVIII), or a "Declaration of Legal Principles Governing the Activities of States in the Exploration and Use of Outer Space" were passed unanimously.
 These basic principles formed the foundation of the 1967 Outer Space Treaty.

 International treaties

 Six international treaties have been negotiated to govern state behaviour in space:

 The Rescue Agreement, the Liability Convention and the Registration Convention all elaborate on provisions of the Outer Space Treaty.
-Many consider the Moon Treaty to be a failed treaty due to its limited acceptance.
-Others however, have pointed that the limited membership of the Moon Treaty allows the current signatory states to reconvene a convention of the parties to amend and update the Moon Treaty easily and to better deal with the fast pace of technological development in the field.
+Some consider the Moon Treaty to be a failed treaty due to its limited acceptance.
+Others, however, have suggested to compliment the Moon Treaty, to accommodate raised issues with it, while employing its qualities.